-Although not every cocaine user will fall into an addiction, the chances are very high, and it is incredibly likely that issues will occur after the very first use.
+Although not every cocaine user will fall into addiction, the chances of developing a problem are high, and it is incredibly likely that issues will occur after the very first use.

 Many cocaine users start taking the drug occasionally to help them feel more alert and excited during a party or a night out.
 However, regular abuse will result in a crippling addiction and can cause destructive issues for both users and their families.

 What Is Cocaine?

 Cocaine is a Class A, illegal stimulant drug that is most commonly used in the party scene.

 In most circles, cocaine will be referred to as ‘coke’ and comes as a bright white powder.

 Cocaine is an extremely addictive drug due to the intense high it provides.
 Although these highs are intense, as it interacts directly with the pleasure centres in the brain, the results are short-lived.
 This is how abuse of cocaine quickly becomes an addiction as users seek to reach more highs.

 In many cases, cocaine users will repeatedly abuse the substance to prevent the disturbing come-down that occurs not long after the high.

 Effects of Cocaine

 Once taken, cocaine goes directly to the brain and causes intense feelings of euphoria, pleasure and alertness.